Arbruiser/LUMI-ssh-tunnel/README.md

 `:8000` is the exit of the pipe on the compute node.

 **Step 3**:
-Run the Local Python Script
+Run the Local Python Script.
+It will prompt you to paste the API key you found in Step 1:
 ```bash
 python ssh_chat_with_LLM.py "deepseek-ai/DeepSeek-R1-Distill-Qwen-32B"
 ```